 Cats are a graceful bunch of pets.
 They will not growl at you or throw a fit when they do not get their way.
 They may purr excessively and eventually leave you alone to go sit in a corner.
 These creatures communicate with each other using these subtle body movements.

-You cat will lift a toe, well something close to that, when they want to send a quick message.
+Your cat will lift a toe, well something close to that, when they want to send a quick message.
 Us humans lack the fine-tuned instincts and sharp eye of the cat.
-We will miss these gestures a thousand times and imagine that the cat’s blank’s stare is just a stare.
+We will miss these gestures a thousand times and imagine that the cat’s blank stare is just a stare.

 That is a surprising bit of information.
 Jonas Jurgella has not made that up.
 He is one of a multitude of people who have tried understanding cats and translating these body communications to humans.
 National Geographic has a show of a similar study – My Cat From Hell.
 Cat professionals take years to perfect the art of animal language before relaying the information.

-Keep reading and click on the link to get his The Cat Language Bible for a super low discounted price for a limited time either,
+Keep reading and you can click on the link to get his The Cat Language Bible for a super low discounted price for a limited time only.

 Here is Jonas’s Program to Learn The truth about understanding cats